 Can I do this itinerary without a car?

-What’s the best time to visit Southern Italy?
+Best time to visit Southern Italy?

 Final Thoughts About Southern Italy In One Week